KarlFarrugiaIcon/OreillyKatas2023/README.md

 5. **Dependency Inversion Principle (DIP):** High-level modules should not depend on low-level modules, both should depend on abstractions, and abstractions should not depend on details; it encourages the use of interfaces or abstract classes to decouple components.

 ### Unit Tests
 Small, isolated tests that validate the behavior of individual code units (e.g., modifications of trips/reservations).
-Unit tests help ensure that each piece of code works correctly in isolation and keep a contribute towards consistent code quality assurance.
+Unit tests help ensure that each piece of code works correctly in isolation and contribute towards consistent code quality assurance.

 ## ADRS